-5. It slows down ageing a tad.
+5. It slows down aging a tad.

 A session of sex once or twice a week can leave you with higher levels of immunoglobulin A, an antibody that plays a critical role in the immune system.
-Plus there are physiological benefits of sex: positive changes in parameters like pulse and heart rate, reduction in blood pressure, dilation of blood vessels and capillaries of the skin, which leads to an overall youthful appearance of the skin.
+Plus there are physiological benefits of sex: positive changes in parameters like pulse and heart rate, reduction in blood pressure, and dilation of blood vessels and capillaries of the skin, which leads to an overall youthful appearance of the skin.

 What Happens When You Don’t Have Sex

 Other than not getting all these benefits stated above, not having sex can lead to intimacy issues, and a feeling of drifting apart in a relationship as well.
 Obviously, the intensity and the duration of sex depends on you and your partner, but a session once or twice a week is considered good enough to reap a host of benefits.
 In case you are in a relationship and not having sex, well, this is all you are putting yourself and your body through…

 - Not having sex for a while means your immune system takes a hit since the immunoglobulin levels drop – leaving you vulnerable to a host of infections.